 - 1 tablespoon garlic minced

-- 2 tablespoon dry white wine
+- 2 tablespoon sherry or dry white wine

 - 1 ½ cups diced tomatoes canned or fresh